Scratch-Engine/smart-contracts/README.md

 View the contract sizes by running `npx hardhat size-contracts`.

 ### Other tools

 - **Flatten**: Create a single solidity file with all the created and imported contracts with `npx hardhat flatten > Output.sol`.
 - **Solhint**: The project includes the Solhint linter.
 You can also run it manually with `npx solhint **/*.sol`.
 To remove acknoledge warnings use `// solhint-disable-next-line` or `// // solhint-disable-line`.
+- **Mythril**: A CLI security analysis tool to detect security vulneratilibities.
+Can be run on the flattened smart contract with `myth analyze Output.sol`.
+View complete instructions at [https://github.com/ConsenSys/mythril](https://github.com/ConsenSys/mythril)

 ## Deployment